antonycourtney/tad/NOTES.md

-[X] Restore Quick Start guide / show quick start on first run [X] Verify that "Open Example" works from Quickstart guide [X] Ensure all menu actions (like export filtered CSV) work [ ] Fix tree open control to not accidentally replace a modified view.
+[X] Restore Quick Start guide / show quick start on first run [X] Verify that "Open Example" works from Quickstart guide [X] Ensure all menu actions (like export filtered CSV) work [X] Fix tree open control to not accidentally replace a modified view.
 Options: replace current view, open in new window.
 File...Open should probably work the same
+[ ] Figure out saving and loading of Tad files, since we support in-memory tables as well as file imports
+[ ] Ability to save and open Tad files
+[ ] Opening a Tad file
+[ ] Change window title when loading new data set
+[ ] refresh db tree after File...Open
+[ ] change name of db for DuckDb from :memory:
 [ ] Smoke test select control for "in..." filter queries.
 Try one from Blueprint directly?
 [ ] Status bar in footer
 [ ] Query console
 [X] Parquet file support: --parquet argument
 [X] Parquet file support: .parquet suffix
 [ ] compressed, gzipped CSV file support
-[ ] Ability to save and open Tad files
-[ ] Opening a Tad file
 [ ] Get rid of BigQuery support by default -- ~/tad.conf.json
 [ ] Ability to open directories with DuckDb import/export format [ ] Ability to open CSV / Parquet files directly from s3